Destiny-Eseh/WebDev101-ST10488186/README.md

 - **06 April**: Create a GitHub account and compose an informative, well-structured README file.
 - **01 May**: Begin adding CSS to the website for enhanced design and user experience.
 - **05 May**: Complete and submit Part 2 of the project, which includes the styled website.
-- **07 April**: Final submission of the project and accompanying documentation.

 ---

 ## Part 1 Details